FrankHJCuypers/gaai/README.md

   However, if you still need the *Nexxtmove* app to upload charging information (for reimbursement or others), be very careful as there is no guarantee that it will not interfere.

-*Gaai* is only tested on a the phone versus Nexxtender Home versions as indicated in section [Supported Android versions and Nexxtender Home firmware versions](#supported-android-versions-and-nexxtender-home-firmware-versions)
+*Gaai* is only tested on a the phone versus Nexxtender Home/Mobile versions as indicated in section [Supported Android versions and Nexxtender Home firmware versions](#supported-android-versions-and-nexxtender-home-firmware-versions)

 At this point *Gaai* should be considered an alpha app, for trials only.